Archive product

 Description

-Painter, writer, sound poet, lyricist, performer - Brion Gysin first gained prominence in the 1950s in the vibrant atmosphere of the so-called Beat Hotel in Paris.
-His vast array of radical ideas became a source of inspiration for both the Beat Generation artists and their successors (including David Bowie, Mick Jagger, Keith Haring, and Laurie Anderson).
-As a painter, Gysin is remembered for his evocative views of the Sahara and unprecedented calligraphic abstractions inspired by Japanese and Arabic scripts.
-His later discovery of the potential of the paint roller to create an unlimited number of ready-made grids formed the basis of his unique "roller poems" from the 1970s.
-This concept was extended to the use of 35 mm film to create photographic sequences depicting the construction of the Centre Pompidou (Beaubourg) in Paris.
+Painter, writer, sound poet, lyricist, performer – Brion Gysin first gained prominence in the 1950s amidst the vibrant atmosphere of the so-called Paris Beat hotel.
+His extensive range of radical ideas became an inspiration for both Beat Generation artists and their successors (including David Bowie, Mick Jagger, Keith Haring, and Laurie Anderson).
+As a painter, Gysin is remembered for his evocative views of the Sahara and for unprecedented abstract calligraphic works inspired by Japanese and Arabic scripts.
+His later discovery of the potential of a paint roller to create an unlimited number of ready-made grids laid the foundation for the unique "roll poems" of the 1970s.
+This concept was expanded to include the use of 35mm film to create photographic sequences depicting the construction of the Centre Pompidou (Beaubourg) in Paris.

-A chance observation of random word combinations by Gysin led to the development of the cut-up technique by his friend William S. Burroughs, with whom he would collaborate primarily on the production of The Third Mind (1978).
-Gysin's ideas also included permutated poems and the development of the Dreamachine in 1961 - "the first artwork to be viewed with closed eyes" - capable of inducing a change in consciousness in the viewer, as well as light shows and stage performances in collaboration with leading musicians such as Steve Lacy and Ramuntcho Matta.
-The sheer diversity of visual materials illustrated in the first comprehensive study of Gysin's life and work reveals him as a distinguished artist.
-Accompanying texts include a biographical outline, as well as firsthand recollections from Gysin's friends and contemporaries, such as John Giorno and Bernard Heidsieck, and analyses of his work and ideas by later scholars.
+Accidental observation of Gysin's random word combinations led to the development of cutting techniques by his friend William S. Burroughs, with whom he collaborated primarily on the production of The Third Mind (1978).
+Gysin's ideas also included permutated poems and the development of the Dreamachine in 1961 – “the first artistic object with closed eyes” – capable of inducing altered states of consciousness in viewers, as well as light shows and stage performances in collaboration with leading musicians such as Steve Lacy and Ramuntcho Matta.
+The very diversity of visual materials illustrated in the first comprehensive study of Gysin’s life and work reveals him as an outstanding artist.
+The accompanying texts include a biographical outline, firsthand memories from friends and contemporaries such as John Giorno and Bernard Heidsieck, as well as analyses of his work and ideas by later scholars.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a "museum without walls" and to make the world of art accessible to a wide audience, as well as the research of leading scholars.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one oriented eastward, the other westward, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned business, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2000 titles in print.
-It publishes high-quality collectible books in all areas of visual creativity: the arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
-With headquarters in London and a sister company in New York, and subsidiaries in Melbourne, Singapore, and Hong Kong.
+Today, still an independent, family-run publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown - where he ran an art gallery and published illustrated books - for London.
-Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed the innovative concept of what is now called book packaging (or co-edition publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs, thereby reducing unit production costs.
-Neurath's concept was the first of many innovations he introduced to the publishing world through Thames & Hudson.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foge.
+Neurath and Foge developed an innovative concept now known as book packaging (or accompanying publishing), where book ideas are developed, ordered, produced, and sold to publishers operating across different markets and languages to create large print runs and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced into the publishing world by Thames & Hudson.

-In 1958, Thames and Hudson launched one of its most renowned series, World of Art, which became a cornerstone of a very diverse list.
-Characterized by their pocket size and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series has featured over 300 titles, of which, according to Christopher Frayling, "there are 'paint-splattered copies' in every art school in the country."
+In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a very diverse list.
+Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-The year 2016 opened an extraordinary new chapter for the company, heralding a publishing partnership with two of the world's most important museums: the British Museum and the Victoria and Albert Museum.
+The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.

-Today, Thames & Hudson is a recognizable international brand, a symbol of English publishing.
-Their offerings include thousands of original book titles, many of which are prestigious collector's books.
+Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Its catalog includes thousands of original titles, many of which are prestigious collector’s editions.

 Manufacturer information